 If you have questions about data or privacy contact our data protection officer by email: [email protected] or on 01434 605555.

-This policy should be read in conjunction with Northumberland National Park’s Privacy Notice.
+This document should be read in conjunction with Northumberland National Park’s Privacy Notice ( https://www.northumberlandnationalpark.org.uk/privacy-policy/ )

 How we get your information

-We get applicant information in two ways – it is supplied to us directly (or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service.
-These include:
+We get applicant information in two ways – it is supplied to us directly (or via a planning agent on their behalf) or we receive it from a third party website that provides a transaction service such as the Planning Portal and iApply.

-We also receive comments, representations, allegations and questions via email, letter, and through our online planning pages.
+We also receive comments, representations, allegations and questions via email, letter, by phone and through our online planning pages.

 What we do with your information